Karyn Kusama

 Karyn Kiyoko Kusama (born March 21, 1968) is an American filmmaker.
-She made her directorial and writing feature film debut with the sports drama film Girlfight (2000) for which she received a nomination for the Independent Spirit Award for Best First Feature.
+She made her feature directorial debut with the sports drama film Girlfight (2000), for which she won Best Director and the Grand Jury Prize at the Sundance Film Festival and was nominated for the Independent Spirit Award for Best First Feature.

-Kusama went on to direct the science fiction action film Æon Flux (2005), based on Peter Chung's animated series of the same name and the cult horror comedy film Jennifer's Body (2009).
-After working extensively as a television director, Kusama directed the horror film The Invitation (2015), a segment in the all-female horror anthology film XX (2017), and the crime drama film Destroyer (2018).

-Kusama has received awards from the Cannes Film Festival and the Sundance Film Festival, and has been nominated for 2 Primetime Emmy Awards.
+Kusama went on to direct the science fiction action film Æon Flux (2005), based on the animated series of the same name created by Peter Chung, and the horror comedy film Jennifer's Body (2009).
+After working extensively in television, Kusama directed the horror film The Invitation (2015), a segment in the horror anthology film XX (2017), and the crime drama film Destroyer (2018).
+Kusama currently serves as a director and executive producer on the Showtime survival horror thriller series Yellowjackets (2021–present), for which she was nominated for two Primetime Emmy Awards.
+She will also serve as co-executive producer and direct the first two episodes of the third season of The Terror.